-All skaters must be female, 18 years or older.
+All skaters MUST be 18 years or older.
 We accept all skill levels, but you must be willing to work.
-Roller derby is a contact sport and demands a lot from your body so you must maintain a certain level of endurance and skill in order to play safely without injury to yourself or to others.
+Roller derby is a contact sport and demands a lot from your body, so you must maintain a certain level of endurance and skill in order to play safely without injury to yourself or to others.
 However, like football, there are positions in derby suited for all body types.
 Derby is about skill, not necessarily strength or size.
-So you can never be too big or too small to be a derby girl.
+So you can never be too big or too small to be a derby skater.
+We are currently accepting members for our Charter Bomb Squad, Nuclear Bombshells, and All Gender team.

 QUESTION: What is on the test?